WWE News: The Fiend Tells Former Member Of The Wyatt Family To ‘Come Home’

 At the end of this week’s episode of SmackDown, Rowan not only destroyed Reigns, but he took out Bryan as well.
 This led to WWE adding Erick Rowan vs. Roman Reigns as a match to the Clash of Champions pay-per-view happening in two weeks, as reported by The Inquisitr.

 Once there was a separation between Rowan and Bryan, he seemed to be going out on his own.
-He grabbed a mic and cut a promo which is something he’s done very little of throughout all of his time in WWE.
+He grabbed a mic and cut a promo, which is something he’s done very little of throughout all of his time in WWE.

 Rowan took to Twitter to post a cryptic video about being on his own and having no strings to hold him down.
 That is when Bray Wyatt decided to send a message to his former family member.